ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 Without a specific individual being responsible, these activities can easily get overlooked.
 In time, this can cause difficulties such as ambiguity about the OITs approval status.
 Especially important is ensuring a good handover from one custodian to another if the tool is becoming critical to the business unit.
 Often, when the tool is first used, someone sets up an account and grants others access to that account.
 If the account holder leaves, granting and closing access might become difficult or even impossible.
 Solving problems of this kind for tools that are not recognised or supported by MOJ technology can be very difficult.
 It probably makes sense for the individual that sets up the account to also be the custodian.

+<a id="definition"></a>

 ### Definition

-During the Definition stage, you validate the business requirement.
+During the Definition stage, you describe and validate the business requirement.
 This basically confirms the characteristics of the task, and why a specific instance of the task is a good representative of similar tasks.

 Having validated the business requirement, you can then show why the existing allowed OITs cannot meet that requirement.